grokability/jamf2snipe/README.md

 It is *always* a good idea to create a test environment to ensure everything works as expected before running anything in production.

 Because `jamf2snipe` only ever writes the asset_tag for a matching serial number back to Jamf, testing with your production JAMF Pro is OK.
 However, this can overwrite good data in Snipe.
 You can spin up a Snipe instance in Docker pretty quickly ([see the Snipe docs](https://snipe-it.readme.io/docs/docker)).

+## Contributing

+Thanks to all of the people that have already contributed to this project!
+If you have something you'd like to add please help by forking this project then creating a pull request to the `devel` branch.
+When working on new features, please try to keep existing configs running in the same manner with no changes.
+When possible, open up an issue and reference it when you make your pull request.